 Symptoms of Strabismus

 The most common symptom is crossed eyes, which can be easily noticed.
-However, there are other symptoms that may indicate the presence, such as:
+However, other symptoms may indicate the presence, such as:

 - Eye fatigue or strain